-Meeting attendance
+• Meeting attendance

 To protect shareholders' rights to attend the meeting and ensure equitable treatment for shareholders, TISCO assigned officers to check that shareholders' or proxies' documents are in accordance with the requirements stated in the notice.
 Moreover, TISCO allowed enough time for any shareholder to register to attend the meeting in advance of the meeting time.
 TISCO utilized a computer and barcode system for registration and printing of voting forms for each agenda item to facilitate shareholder participation and ensure prompt and accurate registration for vote counting.
 In addition, shareholders are able to register to attend and exercise their voting rights on agenda items for which they have not cast votes in advance after the meeting commences.
-For shareholders unable to attend the meeting director profiles for the shareholders' selection, in addition to management, directors or any other person attending the meeting on their behalf.
-TISCO has attaches Proxy Form B, which allows shareholders to specify their voting form which had been sent out together with notice of shareholders' meeting.
+For shareholders unable to attend the meeting and who would like to appoint a proxy, TISCO proposes more than one independent director by presenting director profiles for the shareholders' selection, in addition to management, directors or any other person attending the meeting on their behalf.
+TISCO has attaches Proxy Form B, which allows shareholders to specify their voting decision, with the notice.
+Moreover, shareholders could cast their votes in advance on the Voting Form which had been sent out together with notice of shareholders' meeting.
 The shareholders can download other types of proxy forms and Voting Forms from the Company's website.